IrisGong/MediaBiasAnalysis/README.md

 [('accord', 0.7735451459884644), ('neared', 0.742821455001831), ('pullout', 0.7345497608184814), ('pact', 0.7250813245773315), ('agreement', 0.7139858603477478), ('transformed', 0.7073962688446045), ('G-7', 0.706281840801239), ('influencing', 0.6999505758285522), ('declaring', 0.6819276809692383), ('climate', 0.6805001497268677)]

+##### Disclaimer:
+This project does not intend to criticize any individual company/organization. <br>
+The author of this project does not take any responsibility for damages or losses caused by citing this project.